Edwards Lifesciences’ work to manage Waste serves our Aspiration to Strengthen Our Communities.

 Hazardous Waste Performance

-As of 2015 and in light of our growth, Edwards has limited our normalized increase of hazardous to five percent since 2010.
-Since this baseline, our hazardous waste disposal costs only increased 27 percent while volumes grew by 81 percent.
+As of 2016, considering our growth, Edwards has limited our normalized increase of hazardous waste to two percent since 2010.
+Since this baseline, our hazardous waste disposal costs only increased 31 percent while volumes grew by 108 percent.
 We made advances in our chemical handling processes, equipment upgrades and waste contractor improvements.
-In fact, we achieved zero hazardous waste at our Horw facility.
-By 2020, our goal is to recycle 60 percent of all hazardous waste.
+By 2020, we aim to recycle 60 percent of all hazardous waste.
+As of 2016, 33 percent is recycled.

 |Relative Hazardous Waste Disposal (Tonnes/Millions of Sales)|